alchemyrpg/slate/source/index.html.md

 The `Character` object represents a player or non-player character on Alchemy.

-For 5e characters, the objects in the `spells` array can either be a fully-formed `Spell` object or an object with the `name` property set to the name of an SRD spell.
-If only the `name` property is provided, the spell will be looked up in the SRD, and if one exists, it will be added to the character.
+When creating a character for 5d, note that SRD spells can simpely be an object with the `name` property set to the name of the spell rather than a full `Spell` object.
+If the spell matches an existing SRD spell, it will be added to the character.
+This is not case sensitive.

 | Field  | Type     | Description                |
 | ------ | -------- | -------------------------- |